Spagettileg/Amber-Club/README.md

 2. Aroma
 3. Taste

 **Footer** (repeated on all pages) includes please drink responsibility narrative and link to external website. **Trading** links to gallery and shopping. **Social media** links and fonts secured from bootstrap / font awesome5.
-The links are wired to Whiskey-Drops' respective social media sites.
+The links are wired to Amber-Clubs' respective social media sites.
 Again, the .hover pseudo class has been used to provide a background colour change (pencil grey to yellow) and font colour change too. **Site** links allow the use to access about, contact us, cookies, faqs, privacy policy and terms & conditions.
-The lower footing allows for Whiskey-Dropp' business operating years, powered by Javascript, copyright and web designer information.
+The lower footing allows for Amber-Club' business operating years, powered by Javascript, copyright and web designer information.

 **Important** - *The products on show are for illustration purposes only and have not been wired to a formal ordering and payments process.
 This upgrade is planned for a future release.*